mapcomparejp/JapanMapCompare/README.md

 <br>

-API key setting is required
+The API key must be set in the 「xxxxx」 part of the file.

 ```
 /src/assets/MapType.json